simpletoimplement/runkit7-runkit7/README.md

 Compatability: PHP7.0 and PHP7.1 and PHP7.2alpha1(Partial)
 -----------------------------------------

-See [runkit-api.php](./runkit-api.php) for the implemented functionality and method signatures.
+**See [runkit-api.php](./runkit-api.php) for the implemented functionality and method signatures.** New functionality was added to support usage with PHP7.

+- This adds the ability to set return types (including nullable return types, in PHP 7.1) on added/redefined functions.
+- This adds the ability to set `declare(strict_types=1)` on added/redefined functions.

 Superglobals work reliably when tested on web servers and tests.
 Class and function manipulation is recommended only for unit tests.